-Find the first credible buying motion in a complex market.
+Find the first commercially credible route into a complex market.

-AI tools can tell you a market is growing, fragmented, regulated, under-digitized, or strategically attractive.
+AI-based research can identify attractive markets, visible players, funding signals, regulations, and broad demand narratives.
 Wedge Discovery answers a harder question: where can this specific team credibly open a buying conversation now?

-That requires buyer ownership, urgency triggers, budget logic, provider proof, narrative boundaries, and killed-route analysis.
-These are the parts generic market maps usually do not prove.
+That requires buyer psychology, budget ownership, urgency triggers, provider proof, narrative boundaries, and routes-to-avoid analysis - the parts most generic research agents miss.

 The question this answers

-Wedge discovery is useful when the team cannot yet tell whether it has a market-entry strategy, an attractive but unsellable category, or a narrative that needs to be killed.
+Wedge discovery is useful when the team cannot yet tell whether it has a market-entry strategy, an attractive but unsellable category, or a route that needs sharper evidence before it consumes sales, capital, or board attention.

 Which wedge should we lead with?